Victorian Committee Information

 Brittany graduated from the University of Melbourne in 2013 with a Master of Educational Psychology degree and is registered as an Educational & Developmental Psychologist.

-She has worked in a range of primary schools within the Government and Catholic systems and has a passion for working with children who suffer from anxiety.
+She has worked in a range of primary schools within the Government and Catholic systems and has a passion for working with children who suffer from anxiety and those with learning difficulties and disabilities.
 She also has experience working with children and adolescents with behavioural difficulties, emotional regulation issues, social concerns, and with those from trauma backgrounds.

 Brittany is currently employed as a school psychologist at a primary school in the South-East suburbs and also works at a private clinic in Cheltenham as part of a multidisciplinary team.